We offer graduate programs leading to MA and PhD degrees.

 The Graduate Division requires that Graduate Assistants carry a minimum of six credits per semester, which may include research and seminar courses.

-Write to the department address, send an email, download applications, and/or register online.
+To write to the department address, send an email, download applications, and/or register online.

 |Department Address||Department Phone Numbers||Graduate Chair||Application Forms